DallanQ/race_for_the_galaxy/Manual.md

 > Icon of a circle with -2 inside

--2 cost to place a non-military world( a white cirlce with a black border )
+-2 cost to place a non-military world( a white circle with a black border )

 #### Specific Reduce Cost (page 9)

-> Icon of a light shade of brown cirlce with -1 inside
+> Icon of a light shade of brown circle with -1 inside

--1 cost a place a non-military Rare elements production or windfall world ( icon of a circle with a border of red and blank, a center filled with a light shade of brown and a light shade of brown cirlce with a middle ring of color red and black, a center filled with white ).
+-1 cost a place a non-military Rare elements production or windfall world ( icon of a circle with a border of red and blank, a center filled with a light shade of brown and a light shade of brown circle with a middle ring of color red and black, a center filled with white ).

 #### Reduce Cost To 0 (page 9)